lancegoyke/lg-records/README.md

 To create a new file for a Django template:

-1. Create the new `index.ts` corresponding to the Django template
+1. Create the new `index.ts` inside the `src` directory corresponding to the Django template, e.g., `src/app/template/index.ts`
-2. Build the file with `bun build-js`
+2. Build the file into the `build` directory with `bun build-js`
-3. Import the file into your Django template as `<script type="module" src="{% static 'app/template/index.js' %}">`
+3. Import the built file into your Django template, e.g., `<script type="module" src="{% static 'app/template/index.js' %}">`

 ## Deploying for Production